tmforum-oda/oda-canvas/installation/README.md

 To solve this ensure below points:
 ```
    a.
-Istio in properly installed in istio-ingress namespace and the service contains an External IP
+Istio in properly installed in istio-ingress namespace and the service has obtained an External IP
 ```
 ```
    b.
 Virtual Service CRD is installed in the cluster.